 Our parents thought we had lost it.
-We learned a lot about ourselves on that three month trip.
-We also learned that we could live together in small truck camper and be happy.
+We learned a lot about ourselves on that three-month trip.
+We also learned that we could live together in a small truck camper and be happy.

 Above: 11 Mile Canyon State Park, Colorado

-Has living full-time in a RV changed over the years?
+Has living full-time in an RV changed over the years?